-- While the Standard Model appears to be confirmed in all ways, there are some unclear points and possible extensions: - Why do the observed quarks and leptons have the masses they do? - Do neutrinos have any mass? - If yes, are they the Dark Matter?
+- While the Standard Model appears to be confirmed in all ways, there are some unclear points and possible extensions: - Why do the observed quarks and leptons have the masses they do? - \rightarrow Do neutrinos have any mass? - If yes, are they the Dark Matter? - Or is the missing matter due to super symmetric WIMPs ? - And what is Dark Energy ? - Do the Graviton exist ?
+If yes, does it live in extra dimensions of space ?